killbill/api-pojos/README.md

 ## Usage

-All usage section will assume that:
+This section assumes that:
-- You've been working with maven and Kill Bill project for a quite some time (Read more on [dependency problem](#dependencies-problem))
+- You've been working with Maven and Kill Bill project for quite some time (Read more on [dependency problem](#dependency-problem))
-- Have following working directory:
+- Have the following working directory:

 ```
     .